kbsingh/syscleanup/README.txt

   * Add a getopts based options parser and allow user to just run some parts of the script
   * Make smart enough to handle changed-but-config files
-  * Check and report origin of all rpms installed on the machine ( repo identification )

 Authors
   Karanbir Singh <kbsingh@karan.org>